wlchungad/AutoSSL/readme.md

         </tr>
     </table>
     For advanced mode, the program prompts for information as usual.
-3. Run `updateHostTable.bat <IP> <hostname>`.
-This program adds the record to local host table, so browsers should recognize the hostname to `localhost`.
+3. Run `updateHostTable.bat <hostname>`.
+This program adds the record to local host table, so browsers should recognize and link the hostname to `localhost`.
 4. Use your favourite webserver service and start serving HTTPS!

 ## Future update